starfi5h/DSP_Mod/BulletTime/README.md

 - When host is saving or manually entering pause mode, the client will enter pause mode too.
 - If clients disconnect during pausing, the host can manually resume the game by changing the slider.
 - Players can stop/resume dyson sphere rotation in the editor at top-left button.
 - Both host and client can stop the game using hotkey pause.
-Speed up is only available to host.
+Speedup button is only sync when SyncUPS multiplayer option is enabled.

 ----